 These options control how the Text Editor Object operates when editing a variable.
 These options are ignored if the data source is a database field.

 Use Field Editing Attributes – This option only applies if the Text Editor Object is associated with a variable or formula.
-You can use this if you would like the Text Editor Object to use the attributes assigned to one of the fields in your database (auto-capitalization, Clairvoyance(r), etc..
+You can use this if you would like the Text Editor Object to use the editing attributes assigned to one of the fields in your database (auto-capitalization, Clairvoyance(r), etc..
+It will not use attributes that aren’t invoked as you edit (justification, output pattern.)

 Auto Capitalization – This option only applies if the Text Editor Object is associated with a variable or formula.
 You can force the text to all upper case (ABC), word caps (Abc), or capitalization of the first letter of each sentence.
 If the Text Editor SuperObject is associated with a field, the Text Editor SuperObject will automatically use the Auto Caps setting for that field.